eduaiart/VeridantAI/replit.md

-# VaridantAI Company Website
+# VeridantAI Company Website

 ## Overview

-This is a modern, full-stack web application for VaridantAI, a software company specializing in AI-driven solutions across education, healthcare, and financial technology.
+This is a modern, full-stack web application for VeridantAI, a software company specializing in AI-driven solutions across education, healthcare, and financial technology.
 The application serves as the company's primary web presence, featuring comprehensive information about their services, company details, and a contact system for potential clients.

 The project implements a clean, professional design with smooth scrolling navigation, responsive layouts, and an integrated contact form that stores submissions in a PostgreSQL database.
 Built with modern web technologies, it provides an excellent user experience across all devices while maintaining high performance and accessibility standards.